akshaybabloo/Go-Notes/README.md

 ### 2.1.
 Setting up IDE

-I am using JetBrains GoLand IDE but you can use any IDE you wish, I would recommend using VS Code.
+I am using JetBrains GoLand IDE but you can use any IDE you wish, I would recommend using VSCode.

 ## 3. Let's Start Coding